BA/MA in Geography and Environment

 Admission: Accepted students will receive notice of “admission,” typically in the spring of the junior year (6th semester).
 The following semester, which would generally be the fall of senior year (7th semester), pathway students begin the double-counted coursework at the undergraduate tuition rate.
 Pathway students are considered dual program students.
 An overall cumulative GPA of 3.0 or higher (upon graduation with the baccalaureate degree) is required to apply for and continue in the graduate program.

 Bachelor’s Degree: The bachelor’s degree is conferred after successful completion of all required coursework, including meeting the minimum upper division credit requirement (currently 45 credits) for the undergraduate degree.
-Geography BA requires that a minimum of 31 credits come from GEO courses.
+The Geography and Environment BA requires that a minimum of 31 credits come from GEO courses.

 Graduate Enrollment: Pathway students begin their 9th semester as “graduate students,” and continue the master’s degree program at the graduate tuition rate.
 Continuous enrollment after conferral of the bachelor’s degree is required (unless on approved leave of absence after the first semester as a graduate student).
 If the baccalaureate degree is not conferred, graduate status will be inactivated and the student may not continue to take courses applicable to the graduate program.